Learning Geometric Invariant Features for Classification of Vector Polygons with Graph Message-passing Neural Network: Result

+The results in Table~\ref{tab:osm} show the test accuracy of fine-tuned classifiers on real-world building footprints from the OSM dataset, using feature encoders pre-trained on the Glyph dataset (80\% subset).
+These fine-tuned models were evaluated on building footprints with both normalized and original coordinates.

+PolyMP achieves an accuracy of 88.58\% for building footprints with normalized coordinates and 46.20\% for footprints with original coordinates.
+PolyMP-DSC demonstrates slightly lower test accuracy, with 87.20\% for normalized coordinates and 40.68\% for original coordinates, but still outperforms other baseline methods, except for DeepSet.
+This can be attributed to the ability of both models to compute local geometric features via message-passing networks, reducing the impact of absolute positioning while preserving polygon geometry.
+DeepSet performs best, with 88.62\% O.A. on normalized coordinates and 82.31\% O.A. on rotated and reflected buildings, making it the top performer in some cases.

+The NUFTSpec model, which transforms polygon geometries into consistent spectral feature vectors via Non-Uniform Fourier Transforms, demonstrates stable performance at approximately 74\% O.A. across both normalized and original coordinates.
+This stability stems from a series of affine transformations (e.g., scaling and translation) applied to input polygons during feature transformation, ensuring that each polygon is projected into a unit space and positioned within the same relative coordinate system, as discussed in \citep{mai2023towards}.

-In Fig.~\ref{fig:OSM_map}, we visualise the classification results of PolyMP evaluated on spatial building footprints in OSM-O (Fig.~\ref{fig:OSM_map} (a)) and OSM-R (Fig.~\ref{fig:OSM_map} (b)).
-Predictions indicate that the fine-tuned PolyMP can robustly classify building footprints on a map in varying sizes and geometric shapes based on the geometric invariant features learnt by message-passing networks, taking the graph-based representation of polygons as inputs.
+In Fig.~\ref{fig:OSM_map}, classification results of PolyMP on building footprints from the two OSM subsets (OSM-O and OSM-R) are visualized.
+The results show PolyMP's robustness in classifying building footprints of varying sizes and geometric shapes, leveraging the geometric invariant features learned through message-passing networks.

+These findings underline the effectiveness of graph message-passing models, particularly PolyMP and PolyMP-DSC, in handling both normalized and original coordinate systems and achieving strong performance across various data transformations.